Households can compost more than a third of their waste

 Whether you’re looking to enrich your soil or take better care of the planet, there are plenty of reasons to start composting.

-“For years, we mainly saw gardeners getting into composting, because it really helps plants to flourish,” Davarbakhsh said.
-“As people become more environmentally conscious, we’ve seen a lot more interest from all people who, above all, want to help the planet and reduce their carbon footprint.”
+“Composting has always been popular with gardeners because it really helps plants to flourish,” Davarbakhsh said.
+“As residents have become more environmentally conscious in recent years, we’ve seen a lot more interest from people who, above all, want to help the planet and reduce their carbon footprint.”

 A recent study at the South Wake Landfill showed more than one third of the waste generated by the average Wake County household could be compostable.
 Keeping these items out of your trashcan frees up space at the landfill and cuts down on carbon and methane emissions released when organic materials breakdown in a landfill.